Dallas Cowboys vs. Denver Broncos NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Cowboys stats and trends

-- Dallas is 7-0 against the spread and 6-1 overall in games when it scores more than 17.1 points.
+- Dallas' games this year have gone over the point total five times in seven opportunities (71.4%).

-- Dallas is 7-0 against the spread and 6-1 overall when the team churns out over 325.8 yards.
+- Dallas is 7-0 against the spread and 6-1 overall this season when the team puts up more than 17.1 points.

-- This year, the Cowboys have turned the ball over nine times, one more than the Broncos' takeaways (8).
+- Dallas is 7-0 against the spread and 6-1 overall when the team amasses more than 325.8 yards.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Dallas' matchup with the Broncos.